-- Which types of vehicles are immediately available to the facility? - 1 (8) passenger person van - Are facility-owned vehicles maintained? - Yes regularly - Where can facility-owned vehicles access fuel? - Minimal fuel is available on site (less than 10 gallons) - Mobil is located approx. 1 mile by camp rd and rt 20 - How many and which staff can operate facility-owned vehicles? - 3 staff members - Jeremy Pyc, Amy McKnight & Michelle Kraus - Where are copies of operator licenses kept? - Licenses are kept on file with HR
+- Which types of vehicles are immediately available to the facility? - (1) wheelchair accessible minibus, (1) 12 passenger van and golf cart. - Are facility-owned vehicles maintained? - Yes regularly - Where can facility-owned vehicles access fuel? - Minimal fuel is available on site (less than 10 gallons) - Speedway is located approx. 1 mile north of the facility on Union Rd. at William St. - Sunoco is located approx. 1.5 miles south of the facility on Union Rd. at Clinton Rd. - How many and which staff can operate facility-owned vehicles? - Up to 10 staff members - Where are copies of operator licenses kept? - Licenses are kept on file with HR